peterdemin/peterdemin.github.io/kibitzr-banks.md

     chat: 926461341
 ```

-I can't say that I composed whole thing from the first attempt.
+I can't say that I composed the whole thing from the first attempt.
-But after some tweaking and poking I've got working configuration,
+But after some tweaking and poking, I've got a working configuration,
-that sends me norifications like this one:
+that sends me notifications like this one:

 ![Balance report](balance.png)